13 15 15Call

 Get started

-You can make a claim under the NSW CTP scheme by completing an online application and submitting your supporting evidence via the State Insurance Regulatory Authority (SIRA) online portal.
+You can claim under the NSW CTP scheme by completing an online application and submitting your supporting evidence via the State Insurance Regulatory Authority (SIRA) online portal.
 This is an official website managed by the NSW government.

 In NSW, it’s a legal requirement for all registered vehicles to have third-party (CTP) insurance.
 If you’re injured in an accident with a vehicle, it’s the CTP insurer of the vehicle that will be liable for paying your bicycle accident compensation.